-In addition, 20% of the Young Adult budget will be spent on Work Experiences.
-To-date, Region 7 has started 8 Work Experience participants, one of whom is working in our integrated Center.
+In addition, 20% of the Young Adult budget will be spent on work based learning, such as Work Experience, in their chosen career pathway.
+Todate, Region 7 has started 8 Work Experience participants, one of whom is working in our integrated Center.
 Our success is due to increased partnerships with HCC AEL, Promise Jobs, GAP, and co-enrollments.